Gilbert du Motier, Marquis de Lafayette: Assessment

 Lafayette's reputation in France is more problematic.
 Thomas Gaines notes that the response to Lafayette's death was far more muted in France than in America, and suggested that this may have been because Lafayette was the last surviving hero of America's only revolution, whereas the changes in the French government had been far more chaotic.
 Lafayette's roles created a more nuanced picture of him in French historiography, especially in the French Revolution.
-19th-century historian Jules Michelet describes him as a "mediocre idol", lifted by the mob far beyond what his talents deserved.
-Jean Tulard, Jean-François Fayard, and Alfred Fierro note Napoleon's deathbed comment about Lafayette in their Histoire et dictionnaire de la Révolution française; he stated that "the king would still be sitting on his throne" if Napoleon had Lafayette's place during the French Revolution.
+Nineteenth-century historian Jules Michelet describes him as a "mediocre idol", lifted by the mob far beyond what his talents deserved.
+Jean Tulard, Jean-François Fayard and Alfred Fierro note Napoleon's deathbed comment about Lafayette in their Histoire et dictionnaire de la Révolution française; he stated that "the king would still be sitting on his throne" if Napoleon had Lafayette's place during the French Revolution.
 They deemed Lafayette "an empty-headed political dwarf" and "one of the people most responsible for the destruction of the French monarchy".
 Gaines disagreed and noted that liberal and Marxist historians have also dissented from that view.
-Lloyd Kramer related 57 percent of the French deemed Lafayette the figure from the Revolution whom they most admired, in a survey taken just before the Revolution's bicentennial in 1989.
+Lloyd Kramer related 57% of the French deemed Lafayette the figure from the Revolution whom they most admired, in a survey taken just before the Revolution's bicentennial in 1989.
 Lafayette "clearly had more French supporters in the early 1990s than he could muster in the early 1790s".

 Marc Leepson concluded his study of Lafayette's life: